Financial-Times/origami/README.md

 The `oColorsGetColorFor` function takes three arguments:

-* **Use case list**: a list of colour use cases in order of preference.
+* **Use case list**: a list of color use cases in order of preference.
 The first one that is defined for the specified property will be returned
-* **Property**: The property that you want to use the colour for (background, border, or text).
+* **Property**: The property that you want to use the color for (background, border, or text).
 Note that in contrast to the `oColorsFor` mixin, you must specify only one property.
 Options are `background`, `border`, `text`, and `all`.
 * **Options**: A Sass *map* of additional options, all of which are optional, and may comprise:
-	* **default**: The name of a palette colour to return if none of the specified use cases are defined for the desired property.
+	* **default**: The name of a palette color to return if none of the specified use cases are defined for the desired property.
 May also be set to `null` or `undefined` to return that instead of the built in default (which is transparent)

 _This function will not generate a text color based on the use case like `oColorsFor` to get a text color based on a use case, use `oColorsGetTextColor`_

-### Palette colour function
+### Palette color function

-If you have a colour use case not covered by those built into the colors module, consider defining a custom use case (see below) and then using the use case mixin or function described above.
-However, if you need to use a particular colour in one single place only, it may be worth using the `oColorsGetPaletteColor` function, which returns the CSS color for a palette colour name:
+If you have a color use case not covered by those built into the colors module, consider defining a custom use case (see below) and then using the use case mixin or function described above.
+However, if you need to use a particular color in one single place only, it may be worth using the `oColorsGetPaletteColor` function, which returns the CSS color for a palette color name:

 ```scss
 .my-thing {